cloud-instruments/DevicesProtocols/CIUP/ciupClientDll/ReadMe.txt

 To use it link to ciupClientDll.lib and include ciupClientDll.h and ciupCommon.h

-Exported functions are commented in .h files
+Exported functions are commented in ciupClientDll.h file

 See example of use in ciupClientTest (c++) and ciupClientTest-csc (c#)